stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 The `types` array lists all the types that this device claims to conform to, eg. `thermostat` or `speaker`.
 If you list your device as having a certain type, you inherit the natural language annotations of that type.
-The most important type is online-account, which will flag the device as an account, and will change where it appears in the UI.
+The most important type is `online-account`, which will flag the device as an account, and will change where it appears in the UI.
-Of a similar spirit is the kind data-source, which will flag the device as a public web service with no authentication, and will hide it from the Android UI or from the 'list devices' Sabrina command.
+Of a similar spirit is the kind `data-source`, which will flag the device as a public web service with no authentication, and will hide it from the Android UI or from the 'list devices' Sabrina command.
 Other important types are cloud-only and phone-only, which will prevent your code from being instantiated outside of the right ThingEngine installation.
 Use them if you need platform specific APIs.
+Apart from previously mentioned types, each device _must_ has at least one type from the following seven types: `media`, `social-network`, `home`, `communication`, `health`, `service`, and `data-management`.
+These types are used for categorizing devices.
+A device without these types will not be shown in the device list when users use `help` in Sabrina.

 `child_types` is similar, but marks your device as a collection device, and informs the system of the types that your child devices will expose.